get-convex/fullstack-bench/tasks/001-todo_app/TASK.md

-We've sketched out the frontend for a basic TODO app in @project using Next.js and Jotai and would like to fill out the backend.
+We've sketched out the frontend for a basic TODO app in @project using Next.js and would like to fill out the backend.

 - The TODO app supports authentication
 - There are multiple projects, and users can create projects.